ClaudioESSilva/claudioessilva.github.io/content/post/2018-09-12-sql-server-operations-studio-and-vscode-the-wrong-default-datetimeoffset-format.md

 <h3>How can we fix this?</h3>

 When I was looking for this behaviour I did some research and found that a similar problem was raised but regarding `DATETIME2`.
-You can see it <a href="https://github.com/Microsoft/vscode-mssql/issues/570">here - issue #570</a>.
+You can see it [here - issue #570](https://github.com/Microsoft/vscode-mssql/issues/570).
-With this in mind, I decided to open an new <a href="https://github.com/Microsoft/vscode-mssql/issues/1139">issue (#1139) on the vscode-mssql extension repository on GitHub</a> and point to the other one already solved.
+With this in mind, I decided to open an new [issue (#1139) on the vscode-mssql extension repository on GitHub](https://github.com/Microsoft/vscode-mssql/issues/1139) and point to the other one already solved.

 If you identify yourself with it, please add your <span class="dashicons dashicons-thumbs-up"></span> to the issue.